 If you’re thinking of beginning the divorce process, contact Hollingsworth Roberts Means, LLC Attorneys at Law at (888) 211-3888 for a consultation with our Carmel divorce lawyers to learn how we can help guide you toward the next (and best!) phase of your life.

-Since 2004, our Carmel divorce lawyers at Hollingsworth Roberts Means have been compassionately helping couples find effective solutions and assistance with understanding Indiana divorce laws.
-Based in Carmel, Indiana, we represent couples throughout Indiana with their divorces, whether they are contested or uncontested.
+Based in Carmel, Indiana, our law firm represents couples throughout Indiana with their divorces, whether they are contested or uncontested.

 - We are a full-service divorce and family law firm.

 - We are proud to serve Carmel, Indianapolis, and all of our surrounding neighbors.

 - We are real people with diverse backgrounds, who know just how to work through difficult legal family issues.

 - We have worked with a wide range of clientele from all walks of life.